Martchus/PKGBUILDs/README.md

 libraries while my builds aim to build dependencies separately.
 So expect some rough edges when using my packaging.

-Neverthless it make sense to follow the official documentation.
+Nevertheless it make sense to follow the official documentation.
 For concrete examples how to use this packaging with CMake, just checkout the mingw-w64 variants of e.g. `syncthingtray` within this repository.
 The Arch Wiki also has a [section about mingw-w64